 Fuse failure

 PT fuse blows can make distance relay see ‘zero impedance’ despite no fault in the high voltage system.
-Distance relays use the ‘zero sequence concept’ to protect themselves from misoperation.
+Distance relays use the ‘zero sequence concept’, by evaluating the zero sequence voltage distance relays can protect themselves from misoperation.
+In some modern distance relays PT fuse monitoring circuit directly supervises the PT circuit for fuse failure detection and alarm.

 Switch On to Fault (SOTF)

-For safety in transmission line maintenance, the line should be grounded for all 3 phases.
+For safety in transmission line maintenance, all three phases are grounded.
 After finishing the maintenance work, sometimes ground wires are forgotten to be removed from the line.
 When CB is closed, it closes on to fault.
 Distance relay use healthy voltage for reference, so when we close into 3-phase faults, no voltage reference will be there at all.
-It is possible that all the zones are not tripped.
-Memory feature is now used to make high-speed trips instead.
+There is chances of all zones not being tripped.
+Therefore, with Memory function, high-speed trips are initiated instead.
 It is the SOTF function of distance protection relay 21.

 Fault locator

-It measures the distance between the relay location and fault location in terms of Z in Ohms, or length in KM or percentage of line length.
-This gets the same inputs as the distance relay connected in series with the main relay.
-The measurement is initiated by a trip signal from distance relays.
-The fault locator gives the exact location of the fault, thereby reducing the time of restoration.
+It is connected in series with the main relay and records the distance between the relay point and the point of fault in terms of Z in Ohms, or length in KM, or percentage of line length.
+It receives the same inputs as the distance relay.
+Since the impedance of the line is proportional to the distance of the line, the measurement is initiated by a trip signal from distance relays.
+The fault locator therefore gives out the precise fault location, thereby greatly reducing the restoration time.

 FAQ’s